BayouBeast/ELK-Stack-Azure-Project/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the ConfigureELK_vm_used_Docker.yml file to /etc/ansible/.
-- Update the _____ file to include...
+- Update the hosts file to include the IP address of the Elk Virtual Machine
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to the kibana site on port 5601 to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+- YAML files are the playbooks used which get copied into the ansible folder.
+- The host file must be updated with the IP addresses for Ansible to run on a specific machine.
+The Filebeat Configuration file is where you specify the location for you to install it.
+When you SSH into the VM you want to install elk on you are able to do so through the CLI.
+- https://20.124.33.252:5601/app/kibana (IP of Elk Machine) navigating here will confirm its running properly.